Frequently Asked Questions

 Who is eligible to write a recommendation?

 Recommendations must come from USC Dornsife faculty members.
 Teaching Assistants (TAs) and academic advisors are not eligible to write recommendations.
-Faculty members must be USC Dornsife professors and not professors or instructors from a USC professional school (e.g. Marshall, Viterbi, Annenberg, etc.).
+Faculty members must be USC Dornsife professors and not professors or instructors from another USC school (e.g. Marshall, Viterbi, Annenberg, etc.).
 Writing 140/150/340 instructors or CORE 111/112 instructors are fine.
 If you have two majors, one within USC Dornsife and one outside USC Dornsife, your faculty recommendation still must be written by a USC Dornsife faculty member.

 How will I know if you've received my faculty recommendation?